Band-gap narrowing together with carrier-lifetime prolongation in organic-inorganic trihalide perovskite – Drs Lingping Kong and Gang Liu

 A team of HPSTAR scientists led by Dr. Gang Liu utilized high-pressure technique to tune the electrical and photovoltaic performance in organic-inorganic hybride perovskites.
 70%-100% carrier-lifetime increasing was found in mildly compressed organic-inorganic trihalide perovskite together with bad-gap narrowing.
 The story is published on the July 21th edition of PNAS

 Hybrid perovskites are a family with generic perovskite chemical formula (ABO3) materials that hold great promise in the clean energy world.
-It has taken the solar cell field by its first discovered since 2009.
+It has taken the solar cell field by it’s first discovered since 2009.

 Hybrid perovskites was believed to be the next generation of solar cells.
 The solar cells convert solar energy into electrical energy so it's a sustainable and environmentally friendly energy source, giving high performance at a low cost.
 In addition to solar cell technologies, the hybrid perovskites have potential to be used in a variety of optoelectronic applications.
 Its power-conversion efficiency has been increased to 22.1% at present.